kartoza/TheKartozaHandbook/docs/contributing.md

 ## Framework

 This documentation uses the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) framework, and site configuration is specified in the mkdocs.yaml file.
 Various [extensions](https://squidfunk.github.io/mkdocs-material/setup/extensions) are supported to improve usability, such as [pymdown](https://facelessuser.github.io/pymdown-extensions/), which may be enabled via pull requests.
 Please note that only extensions which provide relevant value will be considered for integration, and extensions with significant learning curves or duplication should be avoided.
 Extensions which provide accessibility improvements are welcome.

+## Building

+The online documentation is built using github actions and published to the gh-pages branch.

+To build the documentation locally, use the docker command `docker run --rm -it -v ${PWD}:/docs squidfunk/mkdocs-material build` to populate the _site_ directory with the static content.
+To serve the data for testing, a simple solution is to use a python webserver to serve the data at `127.0.0.1:9101` using the command `cd site && python -m http.server --bind 127.0.0.1 9101`.

+Note that the generated site data and assets are explicitly excluded from git.